awsdocs/aws-systems-manager-user-guide/doc_source/document-schemas-features.md

 # SSM document schemas and features<a name="document-schemas-features"></a>

-AWS Systems Manager \(SSM\) documents currently use the following schema versions\.
+AWS Systems Manager \(SSM\) documents use the following schema versions\.
 + Documents of type `Command` can use schema version 1\.2, 2\.0, and 2\.2\.
-If you are currently using schema 1\.2 documents, we recommend that you create documents that use schema version 2\.2\.
+If you use schema 1\.2 documents, we recommend that you create documents that use schema version 2\.2\.
 + Documents of type `Policy` must use schema version 2\.0 or later\.
 + Documents of type `Automation` must use schema version 0\.3\.
 + You can create documents in JSON or YAML\.